niravcodes/niravcodes.github.io/_posts/2019-06-12-animating-led-dot-matrix-displays-with-avr.md

 5. A Latch line (SCLK)
 6. A ground

 The data line D inputs the data serially, clocked by the CLK line.
 On the rising edge of the SCLK pin, the data shifted in is displayed on the LEDs.
 So far, it is exactly as if we were using the 74HC595 directly.
 But the row selectors complicate things slightly.
 The people who designed this board have done something really cool.
-Perhaps to reduce part count, or to keep the board layout simple, or maybe because of fanout issues, they have connected every fourth row of the LEDs to the same set of shift registers.
-Which row of the matrix you are addressing depends on the inputs to the selector pins.
+Perhaps to reduce part count, or to keep the board layout simple, or maybe because of fanout issues, they have connected 4 consecutive LEDs to the same set of shift registers.
+Which rows of the matrix you are addressing depends on the inputs to the selector pins.
 That is, for A = LOW, B = LOW, the first of the four rows is selected; for A = LOW, B = HIGH, the second; and so on.
+I will talk more about this further below.

 # The Animation Software